Q: How do I apply?

 Q: Are there any special requirements for international applicants?

 A: Applicants whose native language is not English should plan to take the Test of English as a Foreign Language (TOEFL).
-International students must also satisfy VISA requirements for INS and be proficient in English.
+International students must also satisfy VISA requirements or the U.S. Department of Home Security and be proficient in English.

 Q: What are the average GPA, GRE, and TOEFL scores for incoming students?